jdeseze/napari-metamorph/README.md

 A simple plugin to read .nd files and .rgn files from Metamorph

-It is inspired from the ImageJ plugin from Fabrice Cordelier (https://imagej.net/ij/plugins/track/builder.html), many thanks to him!
+It is inspired from the ImageJ plugin from Fabrice Cordelieres (https://imagej.net/ij/plugins/track/builder.html), many thanks to him!

 ----------------------------------